 “So many people say that they’ve seen Phil and Genesis loads of times and we are just as good, if not better”, says drummer Graham.
 “That’s flattering but humbling too.
 It’s what we’re hoping to do - entertain but also remind people how good this music is, and how spectacular those shows were”.

-No Jacket Required even follow in Phil’s footsteps by raising money for homelessness, as a direct result of the biggest hit from the ‘…But Seriously’ album.
-They have been supporting The Bridge Trust in West Kent for many years and recently passed the £30,000 mark for their donations.
-“Another Day In Paradise is a classic Phil Collins track in that it has a message which connects with the listener on a personal level, like so many of his songs”, says guitarist Vic Chase.
+As well as recreating Phil Collins’ music, No Jacket Required even follow in Phil’s footsteps by raising money for homelessness, as a direct result of the biggest hit from the ‘…But Seriously’ album.
+They have been supporting The Bridge Trust in West Kent for many years and have raised over £43,000 so far – they hope to top the £50,000 mark in their 20th year.
+“Another Day In Paradise is a classic Phil Collins track in that it has a message which connects with the listener on a personal level, like so many of his songs”, says Dave.
 “We perform it at every show and it seemed apt for us to collect for a homelessness charity too.
-Phil has done so much for charity over the years and it’s a cause which he is well-known for supporting.”
-The band’s brochure and merchandise will be on sale at the show, with all monies raised going to the Bridge Trust.
+Phil has done so much for charity over the years and it’s a cause which he is well-known for supporting”.
+The band’s merchandise will be on sale at the show, with all monies raised going to the Bridge Trust.

 “It’s quite a milestone”, says Graham, reflecting on the band’s 20th Anniversary.
 “If the music didn’t stand the test of time, then I suppose we would have stopped a while ago.
 As it is, we are as excited about this tour as we were when we started!”